subvisual/subvisual.com/src/posts/2015-07-17-perfecting-a-css-3d-animation.md

 date: 2015-07-17
 tags:
   - development
+intro: >
-intro: "With recent advances in front end technologies, front end developers have been going crazy, pushing CSS to its limits and doing all sorts of [beautiful animations](http://codepen.io/azevedo-252/pen/rVvMXX).
-Seriously, there are some [crazy things](http://codepen.io/fbrz/pen/whxbF) out there."
+  With recent advances in front-end technologies, front end developers have been going crazy, pushing CSS to its limits and doing all sorts of beautiful animations.
+Seriously, there are some crazy things out there.
 ---

 With recent advances in front end technologies, front end developers have been going crazy, pushing CSS to its limits and doing all sorts of [beautiful animations](http://codepen.io/azevedo-252/pen/rVvMXX).
 Seriously, there are some [crazy things](http://codepen.io/fbrz/pen/whxbF) out there.